Image

 Phase 2

-• You must avoid certain pain medications before joining.
+• Participants should not have other painful conditions or use certain pain medications before joining.

 Study details